SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-users.md

 In the [initial configuration](/datahub/setting-up-datahub/#setting-up-initial-configuration) of {{< product-c8y-iot >}} DataHub, the Dremio API user is configured.
 This user is required for the proxy REST API, which allows you to interact with Dremio using {{< product-c8y-iot >}} DataHub.
 This user can also be used to directly interact with Dremio in applications, using JDBC, ODBC, or REST API.

-Some use-cases might require more than one Dremio user for the interaction with Dremio.
+Some use cases might require more than one Dremio user for the interaction with Dremio.
 For that purpose, additional Dremio users can be added.

 {{< c8y-admon-info >}}
 You need administration permissions to configure Dremio users.
 See the section on [Defining {{< product-c8y-iot >}} DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for details.